Can Bank Accounts Have Beneficiaries?

 If you have a retirement account or a life insurance policy, you’re probably familiar with the process of naming a beneficiary, but did you know that bank accounts can have beneficiaries as well?

 The point of designating beneficiaries is to specify who will inherit your assets when you die.
 When you open a new bank account, you may have the option to add one or more beneficiaries.
-You can name a beneficiary for a checking account, savings account, or money market account.
+You can also typically name beneficiaries later, even years after you open the account.
+You can generally name a beneficiary for a checking account, savings account, certificate of deposit (CD), or money market account.

 Naming beneficiaries to bank accounts is something you might consider as part of a broader estate plan.
-Learn more about this here, including:
+Read on to learn about the benefits of adding a beneficiary to a bank account and how to do it.

 What Is a Beneficiary?